pysam-developers/pysam/doc/glossary.rst

        Binary SAM format.
 BAM files are binary formatted, indexed and allow random access.

+   CRAM
+       CRAM is a binary format representing the same sequence alignment information as SAM and BAM, but offering significantly better lossless compression than BAM.

    TAM
        Text SAM file.
 TAM files are human readable files of tab-separated fields.
 TAM files do not allow random access.